gruntworksagency/gruntwebsite/README.md

 Key Features:

-* **Site Navigation and Search**: Navigate effortlessly using the intuitive sidebar and built-in search functionality.
-* **Internationalization**: Reach a global audience with language-switching capabilities, making the documentation accessible worldwide.
+- **Automatic Sidebar Navigation**: Starlight automatically generates a sidebar based on your project's structure, making it easy to navigate through your documentation.
-* **SEO Friendly**: Optimized for search engines, helping users quickly find the information they need.
+- **Search**: Algolia-based search functionality allows users to quickly find the information they need.
-* **Code Highlighting and Dark Mode**: Improves code readability with syntax highlighting, and offers a dark mode to reduce eye strain.
-* **Mobile Responsive Design**: Adapts to any screen size, whether you're on a phone, tablet, or desktop, for optimal readability.
+- **Dark Mode**: Supports a dark mode for better readability in low-light environments.
+- **Code Highlighting**: Code blocks are highlighted for better readability.
+- **Markdown and MDX Support**: Write your documentation in Markdown or MDX, allowing for more flexibility and customization.
+- **Responsive Design**: The documentation is fully responsive and works on all devices.

 With Starlight, you gain access to powerful features and integrations, as well as extensive customization options to suit your needs.

 > [!NOTE]
 > Dive into the Starlight's comprehensive feature list and learn how it can streamline your development process by visiting the theme's [documentation site](https://starlight.astro.build/).

 > [!IMPORTANT]
 > If the sidebar in your Starlight site is not scrolling, and you have to manually drag the scrollbar, remove the script tag related to the Lenis smooth scroll library from `src/components/ui/starlight/Head.astro`.

 ### Lenis for Smooth Scrolling